OR Travel Nurse Jobs in Tennessee

 How Tennessee Compares for OR Travelers

-Tennessee checks a lot of boxes for OR travelers beyond the paycheck.
-Start with take-home: there’s no state income tax, so more of your taxable rate stays with you than it would at the same gross in a high-tax state — and that’s a genuine differentiator, since only a handful of states pull it off.
-The compact license is the other big one — hold a compact license and you can usually start fast instead of waiting on paperwork.
+Tennessee gives OR travelers plenty to like beyond the paycheck.
+Start with take-home: there’s no state income tax, so more of your taxable rate stays with you than it would at the same gross in a high-tax state.
+That’s a genuine differentiator, since only a handful of states pull it off.
+The compact license matters too.
+Hold one and you can usually start fast instead of waiting on paperwork.
 And because surgical volume runs deep across Nashville and Memphis, with steady regional demand in Knoxville and Chattanooga, you’re rarely short on options; you get to pick between large academic surgical programs, busy community ORs, and trauma-heavy centers depending on the case mix and call structure you’re after.

-Now factor in the lifestyle, because over a 13-week stretch it adds up.
+Then there’s the lifestyle, which matters more than you’d think over a 13-week stretch.
 Tennessee runs the full range — the Great Smoky Mountains out east near Knoxville, the lakes and rivers of the Cumberland Plateau, and a music scene that needs no introduction.
 Nashville is live music and food seven nights a week, Memphis is barbecue and blues on Beale Street, Chattanooga sits right on the river with serious outdoor access, and Knoxville is your gateway to the most-visited national park in the country.
-Cost of living swings by metro — Nashville runs higher than Memphis or the smaller markets — so a stipend that feels tight in one city can feel roomy in another.
-Bottom line for the OR: broad surgical exposure plus no-income-tax take-home is a tough combo to find anywhere else.
+Cost of living swings by metro, with Nashville running higher than Memphis or the smaller markets, so a stipend that feels tight in one city can feel roomy in another.
+Add it up: broad surgical exposure plus no-income-tax take-home is a combo you won’t find in many other states.

 Getting Started with Junxion

-Junxion makes the travel process feel less like a maze and more like a plan.
-You connect with a recruiter, tell them what you’re after in an OR contract — call tolerance, location, pay targets, which surgical specialties you want to work — and they start matching you with open assignments.
-You get one recruiter who stays with you through the whole contract, so you’re not re-explaining your situation to a new voice every time you call.
-That’s the founder-was-a-traveler difference: the guy who started this agency spent years on assignment as a surgical tech, in and out of operating rooms, and saw the corners other agencies cut — recruiters who ghost you, pay packages that don’t add up, credentialing left to the last minute — so he built Junxion to not pull that stuff.
+Junxion turns the travel process into a plan instead of a guessing game.
+You connect with a recruiter, tell them what you’re after in an OR contract, everything from call tolerance and location to pay targets and the surgical specialties you want to work, and they start matching you with open assignments.
+You get one recruiter who stays with you through the whole contract, so you’re not re-introducing yourself to a new voice every time you call.
+That’s the founder-was-a-traveler difference: the guy who started this agency spent years on assignment as a surgical tech, in and out of operating rooms, and saw the corners other agencies cut.
+The ghosting, the pay games, the credentialing left to the last minute.
+Junxion exists so you don’t deal with any of that.

 You also get full pay transparency.
-Every package comes with a complete breakdown — base rate, each stipend, and exactly how the call pay works — so there are no guessing games and no bait-and-switch.
+The package breakdown covers the base rate, each stipend, and exactly how the call pay works before you sign, so there are no guessing games and no bait-and-switch.
 Credentialing is handled by a US-based team that stays on top of deadlines so you can focus on the work.
-When you’re ready to look at live OR contracts in Tennessee, talk to a Junxion recruiter and let’s match your perioperative background with the right program.
+When you’re ready to look at live OR contracts in Tennessee, talk to a Junxion recruiter and let’s get your perioperative background in front of the right Tennessee program.

 What to Know Before You Go

-Every OR runs its own preference cards, count procedures, positioning setups, and call workflow, so plan on your first week involving a lot of questions — that’s normal even for seasoned travelers, and the team warms up fast once they see you can hold your own through a busy surgical day.
+Every OR runs its own preference cards, count procedures, positioning setups, and call workflow, so plan on your first week involving a lot of questions.
+Nobody blinks at that, even coming from seasoned travelers, and the team warms up fast once they see you can hold your own through a busy surgical day.
 Get your RN license, BLS, ACLS, and any facility-specific paperwork squared away before your start date so you’re cleared on day one.
-And ask about the call schedule and response time upfront — OR call usually comes with a window you need to make, so it shapes where you live.
+And ask about the call schedule and response time upfront; OR call usually comes with a window you need to make, and it shapes where you live.

 On the logistics side, Tennessee stretches a long way east to west — Memphis to the Smokies is the better part of a day’s drive — so factor in driving distances if you’re road-tripping to the assignment, and research neighborhoods near your facility, since housing costs, commute times, and your call response radius all vary a lot by area.
 Lean on your recruiter for trusted short-term and extended-stay housing resources in the market you’re headed to.
-Sort that out before you arrive and your first week goes a whole lot easier.
+Handle that before you arrive and your first week runs smoother.

 FAQs: Travel OR Nurse Jobs in Tennessee